Skip to main content

 Terabytes Per Second (TB/s) to Terabits Per Second (Tbps) Converter

-Type a value into the Terabytes Per Second (TB/s) field to convert to Terabits Per Second (Tbps).
+Type your transfer speed in the input field to find Terabits Per Second (Tbps) equivalent of your Terabyte Per Second (TB/s) value.
 1 TB/s = 8 Tbps, covering both bit-based and byte-based transfer rate units.

 Convert Terabytes Per Second to Terabits Per Second